-An audience will be comprised of listeners with a wide range of listening ability.
+Even an appreciative audience will be comprised of listeners with a wide range of listening ability.
 Most will listen to music without any perception of a listening deficit, of understanding less than the one sitting next to them.
 But some listeners will come to sense a musical limitation, perhaps when attempting to relate their musical experience in a meaningful manner to others.
 We hear something musical and it pleases and excites us.
 We try to put the experience into words, but stumble.
 This deficit will be most acutely perceived when discussing music with a musician.
 Perhaps during a meet-and-greet after a performance, one will encounter the inherent knowledge gap, getting no further than “I liked your performance.”
 “That’s nice, I’m glad it pleased you”.

 We do not necessarily think about why we like the music.
 We just do, and that is what we try to tell.
 While it is difficult to convey musical information with mere words, we can become better at listening and then expressing what we heard and felt.